Weapons of pencak silat: Long weapons

 The tombak is a spear while the lembing is a javelin.
 Both terms are often used interchangeably but tombak actually refers to non-missile weapons which are circular at the base of the blade, rather than spatulate.
 Lembing can be used for either a spear or javelin.
 Early spears were made entirely of wood.
 The steel-tipped spear was one of the main weapons used by soldiers in Southeast Asia, along with the kris, sword and shield.
-The spear usually has horse-hair attached near he blade.
+The spear usually has horse-hair attached near the blade.
 Contrary to the western misconception that it is used to distract opponents, the horse-hair's true purpose is to prevent the enemy's blood from dripping onto the handle.
 Tombak can vary considerably in length and come in a wide range of blade shapes, often of Chinese derivation.